Concours

 About Concours

-Concours is an activity in which the beauty and cleanliness of your Porsche is rated and scored.
+Concours is an activity in which the beauty and cleanliness of your Porsche is judged and scored.
 Judges with incredible knowledge and familiarity of Porsches inspect the competing cars.
 They look in places that you don’t even know exist!
-If this type of preparation seems daunting for you we also offer the wash and shine class.
-Just wash your car and compete for a Wash and Shine award.
-No need to spend endless hours with a Q-Tip!
+There is no better way to learn the details and proper maintenance of your Porsche appearance than to prep it for a competitive Concours.
+If this type of preparation seems daunting for you, join in as a spectator or event helper – guaranteed you’ll see some beautiful Porsches!

 Any questions?…concours@nnjr-pca.com.